paulboone/HTSOHM-dev/README.md

 cd path/to/htsohm/repo
 pip install -r requirements.txt
 ```
-You will need a database.yaml file for HTSOHM to use to store results.
-You
-can use the database.sample.yaml file (just copy it to database.yaml) if you
-just want to use a local SQLite database.
-Otherwise, enter in your
-connection_string into the database.yaml file per the format of the example
-file.

 You will also need configuration file to specify the run-parameters.
 You can
 use the htsohm.sample.yaml file (just copy it and change the values specified
 within).